MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 Selecting the right billing model is crucial for cost-effectiveness.
 It helps align the workload with business objectives and get the best rates for the specific requirements of a workload.
 To determine the right billing model, consider the following strategies:

-#### Understand consumption billing model
+#### Understand the consumption-based billing model

-Consumption pricing is a flexible pricing model that allows you to pay for services as you use them.
-It's also called pay-as-you-go pricing.
+Consumption-based billing model (pay-as-you-go) is a flexible pricing model that allows you to pay for services as you use them.
 Cost variables for consumption pricing include how long a resource is running.
 Service meters have various billing increments, such as per hour or per second.
 This model provides flexibility and cost control, because you pay for only what you consume.

-Consumption pricing is best suited for the following scenarios:
+The consumption-based billing model is best suited for the following scenarios:

 - *Variable workload*: A variable workload has unpredictable spikes or seasonal variations in usage.
-Consumption-based pricing allows you to scale resources up or down to meet the fluctuations in demand.
-This pricing option helps you to always provide the required performance and not overpay during times of low usage.
+Consumption-based billing allows you to scale resources up or down to meet the fluctuations in demand.
+It helps you to provide the required performance and not overpay during times of low usage.

-- *Preproduction environments*: Consumption-based pricing is preferred for development and test environments that are ephemeral.
+- *Preproduction environments*: Consumption-based billing is preferred for development and test environments that are ephemeral.
 It offers the advantage of paying only during the project.
 Ensure that you provide resources aligned with the development effort.
 Resources cost less when development is scaled down.

 - *Short-term projects*: Short-term projects often have specific resource requirements.
-Pay-as-you-go pricing allows you to pay for the resources only during the project.
+Consumption-based billing allows you to pay for the resources only during the project.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Many on-premises environments are always on and always available.
 Being intentional about services might lower rates, but you must account for some creation time and operational overhead.

-#### Understand commitment-based pricing
+#### Understand the commitment-based billing model

 Commitment-based pricing allows you to reserve a specific amount for a specific duration and pay for it in advance.
-By reserving the usage up front, you can get a discounted rate compared to pay-as-you-go pricing.
+By reserving the usage up front, you can get a discounted rate compared to consumption-based billing.

-The amount you save with Commitment-based pricing depends on factors such as the duration of the reservation, the reserved capacity, and the service.
+The amount you save with commitment-based pricing depends on factors such as the duration of the reservation, the reserved capacity, and the service.
 Commitment-based pricing is best suited for the following scenarios:

-- *Predictable workloads*: If your workload has a consistent usage pattern, you can commit to a certain capacity over time and get a significant discount over pay-as-you-go pricing.
+- *Predictable workloads*: If your workload has a consistent usage pattern, you can commit to a certain capacity over time and get a significant discount over consumption-based billing.
 Those instances incur charges whether you use them or not.

-- *Production environments*: Commitment-based pricing is suitable for production environments where you have a good understanding of the workload's resource needs.
+- *Production environments*: Commitment-based billing is suitable for production environments where you have a good understanding of the workload's resource needs.

-- *Long-term projects*: Commitment-based pricing can be cost-effective for projects that have long-term resource requirements, even if they aren't highly predictable.
+- *Long-term projects*: Commitment-based billing can be cost-effective for projects that have long-term resource requirements, even if they aren't highly predictable.

 #### Discuss options with the workload team

-To ensure effective optimization of workload costs, it's crucial for the development team (or architect) and the purchasing team to work together.
+To ensure effective optimization of workload costs, the development team (or architect) and the purchasing team must work together.
 Combining their expertise enables you to identify opportunities to optimize costs and make informed decisions.

-Here's a suggested process:
+Here's a suggested process for collaborating on rate reduction efforts:

 1. *Identify opportunities for cost optimization*: Together, the teams should identify potential areas for cost optimization, such as infrastructure, cloud resources, licenses, and third-party services.
 Consider factors like usage patterns, scalability, and workload requirements.

 1. *Assess resource requirements*: Determine the resources needed to support the component or workload.
 Consider factors such as infrastructure, maintenance, and ongoing support.
-Understanding these requirements can help you gauge the long-term commitment that's involved.
+Understanding these requirements can help you gauge the long-term commitment involved.

 1. *Evaluate options*: Assess your options for cost optimization, such as pay-as-you-go versus commitment-based plans.
 Evaluate the pros and cons of each option in terms of cost savings and effect on performance.
 Evaluate the performance tiers in each service and the pricing differences between them.